Aligned-Design/aligned_postd_1125/docs/COMPONENTS.md

-# Component Library Reference
+# POSTD Component Library Reference

+> **Status:** ✅ Active – This is an active reference for POSTD component library.
+> **Last Updated:** 2025-01-20

-Complete reference for all landing page and dashboard components in the Aligned-20AI design system.
+Complete reference for all landing page and dashboard components in the POSTD design system.

 ## Table of Contents